Black Russian Terrier

 Are Black Russian Terriers Good with Kids?
 Black Russian Terriers are calm and protective of the children in their families.
 They are big, however, and are best with older children.
 Because they are not friendly with strangers, they shouldn't be around kids who are not members of their family.
 They may misunderstand rambunctious play and come to the defense of their two-legged 'siblings.'

 Are Black Russian Terriers Good with Other Pets?
 Black Russian Terriers are best suited to households where they are the only pet.
-They may tolerate other dogs and cats they are raised with, but you should never leave them alone without close supervision.
+They may tolerate other dogs and cats with whom they're raised, but you should never leave them unsupervised around other pets.
 BRTs should never live with small animals such as rabbits or gerbils because they will consider them prey.

 Black Russian Terriers were bred to be vehemently protective of their territory and their people.